Only Slight Changes to Federal Income Tax Brackets for Income Tax Returns Due April 2020

-The new income tax brackets reduce the tax rate for most income tax filers
+The new income tax brackets reduce the tax rate for most filers only a little and are nothing like the changes seen last year

 The rates for federal income taxes are divided into seven brackets based on taxpayer income.
 These brackets range from 10 percent to 37 percent and where you fall depends upon your Adjusted Gross Income (AGI) and your filing status.
 The filing statuses are: